tatem-games/verdaccio-google-oauth-ui/README.md

 <img src="screenshots/authorize.png" align="right" width="270"/>

 This is a Verdaccio plugin that offers Google OAuth integragtion for both the browser and the command line.

+Thanks to https://github.com/n4bb12/verdaccio-github-oauth-ui for most of the original work on this!

 ### Features